MarinaMartin/fostercareplaybook/docs/drafts/email_renewal_requirements.md

 ### The Play

-Send an email to foster familes 2-3 months before their license expires, outlining the steps requird for their renewal.
+Send an email to foster families 2-3 months before their license expires, outlining the steps requird for their renewal.

 **Who Can Do This?:**
 Anyone<br />